Ayaanvm/Ayaanvm/README.md

 ‣ Whats the Weather app: In Android Studios using java

-‣ News Reader app: In Android Studios using java
+‣ Read the news app: In Android Studios using java

 ‣ Tic-Tac-Toe app: In Android Studios using java

 ‣ Find my Location app: In Android Studios using java

-‣ Brain game app: In Android Studios using java
+‣ Quick Maths game app: In Android Studios using java

 ## Contacts 🤝